mike-t/campfire/README.md

 Round 1:
 * tidy css, rename classes, removed what not used (is very large)
 * typography
-* several background images with timer and nav
+* add more background images carousel style
-* add access keys and tab order to forms
-* javascript validation of form fields on key up
-* users ip in jaascript hidden field
+* users ip in javascript hidden field
+* bug - closing all alerts pre-submission only shows first error...
 * disable on submit

 Round 2: